cachedjdk/cjdk/docs/environ.md

 # Environment variables

 The following environment variables modify the default behavior of both the Python API and the command-line interface.
-They are intended for setting user preferences.
+Since they affect any program that uses **cjdk** as a library, they are intended for setting user preferences or for testing applications.

 ## `CJDK_ARCH`